wernerdegroot/angular-json-expand/README.md

 });
 ```

 In this example, we assume that a `EmployeeRepository` can be injected as `employeeRepository`.
-This example can be found in the examples directory.
+This example can also be found in the examples directory.

 ## A more interesting example